jenahparman/fall23-cs625/HW3/HW3-report.md

 <p align="center">
 <img src="/HW3/Resources/crops_seaborn.png" width="1000" alt="other facet before">
 </p>
-I initially created the multiple line chart with four different crop categories, but ended up dropping the fourth due its values being much lower in comparison, causing an unneccessarily long vertical scale.
+I initially created the multiple line chart with four different crop categories, but ended up dropping the fourth due its values being much lower in comparison, causing an unneccessarily tall vertical scale.
 I then changed the line width to 2.5 and changed the background color to "ghostwhite" and the edge color to "slategray" to match the other charts.
 I also changed the dimensions of the layout to match the other charts.

 <a href = "https://colab.research.google.com/drive/1xBcvJiJczt9KQe87PsFj92S93Hp760iY?usp=sharing">Link to Seaborn in Google Colab Notebook Used to Create Chart</a>
 <br><br>